gr2m/spawn-pouchdb-server/README.md

 1. Simplify development setup

-   CouchDB is a fantastic database, but setting it up for local development is not easy, as it also requires an Erland runtime envirnment.
+   CouchDB is a fantastic database, but setting it up for local development is not easy, as it also requires an Erlang runtime environment.
 Having a built-in PouchDB-Server in our apps will make CouchDB optional.

 2. Isolated CouchDB configurations